 Nope, unfortunately still doesn't work.

-Firefox can't establish a connection to the server at waniconjugation.co.nf."
+"Unable to connect Firefox can't establish a connection to the server at waniconjugation.co.nf."

 Anzeigan said...
 Nope, unfortunately still doesn't work.

-Firefox can't establish a connection to the server at waniconjugation.co.nf."
+"Unable to connect Firefox can't establish a connection to the server at waniconjugation.co.nf."

 Hmm.
 When I try to connect to a non-existent page in Firefox I get a 'Server not found' page.
 Right now my thought is a DNS issue?
 I just registered the subdomain yesterday, so the automated internet crawlers in your part of the world may not have populated the DNS tables with it yet (or however that inter-network magic happens).
 In case that's the issue, I'll try to think of what else it might be...

-Anzeigan said...
+nadagio said...

 Nope, unfortunately still doesn't work.

-Firefox can't establish a connection to the server at waniconjugation.co.nf."
+"Unable to connect Firefox can't establish a connection to the server at waniconjugation.co.nf."

-it's probably a local problem on your PC, make sure that c:\windows\system32\drivers\etc\hosts file doesn't contain an entry (imo, very unlikely) for this web address, and then try disabling firewall/anti-virus software.
+It could be a hosts problem or it could be a firewall/anti-virus problem, or like nadagio said maybe it's just DNS but I am able to connect personally it's probably a local problem on your PC, make sure that c:\windows\system32\drivers\etc\hosts file doesn't contain an entry (imo, very unlikely) for this web address, and then try disabling firewall/anti-virus software.
 This software can include things like windows firewall itself, your router firewall, etc, depending on what software you use each thing would have its own exhaustive tutorial so it's basically impossible (hard) to help you without touching it.
 You could also check out proxy settings and a slew of other things that can randomly deny access to websites from your end

 Edit: As proof of concept, maybe try on your phone or a tablet first; or better yet, a computer with a lower security level such as windows XP if you have something like that